OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ![Using HashiCorp Vault with Octopus Deploy](octopus-step-template.png)

-Octopus has supported the concept of [sensitive variables](https://octopus.com/docs/projects/variables/sensitive-variables) since [Octopus 2.0](https://octopus.com/blog/new-in-2.0/sensitive-variables).
-However, we're often asked by customers about support for Secret managers.
-You only have to do a [quick search](https://www.google.com/search?q=secret+managers) to see all of the major cloud providers have secret managers.
-In addition, there are a number of popular products in the marketplace, such as [HashiCorp Vault](https://www.vaultproject.io/).

-Storing sensitive values in Octopus Deploy solves many problems; the trade-off is, if your organisation has standardised on a secrets manager, that might mean storing sensitive values twice, making secrets management more complicated.
+Storing sensitive values in Octopus Deploy solves many problems; the trade-off is, if your organisation has standardised on a secrets manager, that might mean storing them twice, making secrets management more complicated.
+Octopus has supported the concept of [sensitive variables](https://octopus.com/docs/projects/variables/sensitive-variables) since [Octopus 2.0](https://octopus.com/blog/new-in-2.0/sensitive-variables), but we're often asked by customers about support for Secret managers.
+One in particular is [HashiCorp Vault](https://www.vaultproject.io/).

 In this post, I walk through a number of new [HashiCorp Vault step templates](https://library.octopus.com/listing/hashicorp%20vault) that are designed to enable you to retrieve secrets from Vault for use in your deployments or runbooks.